Last updated: August 17, 2021

 - Carrying out our obligations and enforcing our rights arising from any contracts entered between you and us, including for billing and collection.

 B. CLQ’s Legitimate Business Interests.
-We use your information in connection with CLQ’s legitimate business interests: including, without limitation, fraud prevention, maintaining the security of our network and services, direct marketing, personalizing your experience with us, and improving our Website, products, and services.
+We use your information in connection with CLQ’s legitimate business interests: including, without limitation, fraud prevention, maintaining the security of our network and services, direct marketing, personalizing your experience with us, expanding the reach of programs and services, and improving our Website, products, and services.
 This also includes use of your Non-Personal Information (“NPI”) (see Section 14, Glossary).
 The NPI we automatically collect from you is generally used to render, administer, and improve the Website, our services, and our business.
 It helps us to improve our Website and to deliver a better and more personalized service.
 Purposes for which we may use your information include, but are not limited to, the following:

 - Presenting our Website and its contents to you.